-Suspension & Expulsion data
+Suspensions & Expulsion Data

-2013-14 2014-15 2015-16 2016-17

-Suspension Expulsion Suspension Expulsion Suspension Expulsion Suspension Expulsion

-2.0% 0.0% 0.9% 0.0% 0.7% 0.0% 1.1% 0.0%
+2013-14 2014-15 2015-16 2016-17 Suspension Expulsion Suspension Expulsion Suspension Expulsion Suspension Expulsion Stern MASS 1.3% 0.0% 0.8% 0.0% 2.2% 0.0% 2.2% 0.0%

-The Student Suspension and Expulsion Policy has been established in order to promote learning and protect the safety and well-being of all students at Mohan.
-Although the Charter School is exempt from Education Code section 48900 et seq., the policy, procedures and grounds for suspension/expulsion are based on Education Code 48900 et seq.
-As required by the Modified Consent Decree (MCD), Alliance schools also follow the District's Discipline Foundation Policy, including the school-wide positive behavior supports, alternatives to suspension (e.g., behavioral contracts, student detention, parent conferences, counseling), and restorative justice.
-At the beginning of each school year, the principal or administrative designee (e.g., assistant principal, dean of students) will provide professional development to school staff in order to communicate and model the school's discipline policy to the school community.
-The focus of the training will be around ensuring school practices are consistently applied and may address topics such as: school-wide behavior expectations, the school's philosophy around positive behavioral intervention & supports and/or restorative justice, and procedures for addressing student behavior issues in classrooms.
-Throughout the school year, administrators and staff will regularly review school-wide and subgroup discipline data to identify areas to improve upon its practices and provide additional training and support as needed to prevent and mitigate the need for future disciplinary measures.
+The Student Suspension and Expulsion Policy has been established in order to promote learning and protect the safety and well-being of all students at Stern MASS.
+Although the Charter School is exempt from Education Code section 48900 et seq., the policy, procedures and grounds for suspension/expulsion are based on Education Code 48900 et seqAs required by the Modified Consent Decree (MCD), Alliance schools also follow the District's Discipline Foundation Policy, including the school-wide positive behavior supports, alternatives to suspension (e.g., behavioral agreements, student detention, parent conferences, counseling), and restorative justice.
+School staff is annually informed of school-wide practices through professional development workshops prior to the school year.
+A School Culture Committee comprising of administrators, teachers, counselors, and students will monitor and provide quarterly feedback towards student behavior data.

-Mohan develops, maintains, and implements a comprehensive student discipline policy.
+Stern MASS develops, maintains, and implements a comprehensive student discipline policy.
 The discipline policy is not biased or discriminatory, and follows the principles of due process.
 In the case of a student who has an IEP, or a student who has a 504 Plan, the school will ensure that it follows the correct disciplinary procedures to comply with the mandates of applicable state and federal laws.